mcgnly/DeveloperDocumentation/iOS/Endpoints.md

-## 4. View Sensor Data
+## 5. View Sensor Data

 Displays the readings sent by the device.
-This endpoint is preceded by the folowing methods:
+This endpoint is preceded by the following methods:

 1. Device Selection - Select device out of the registered devices.
 2. Sensor Selection - As a device may include multiple sensors, one should be selected for data collection.